vighneshiyer/research-notes/multi-level-sim/tasks.md

 - Right now, I have no intuition about what characteristics of an interval lead to variance of IPC in its representative intervals
 - Play with alternative clustering algorithms vs KMeans
 - How good is the existing KMeans clustering?
 Are there program samples that are big outliers?
-- Evaluate whitening/standardization of input matrix before clustering [d:11/13]
+- Evaluate whitening/standardization of input matrix before clustering
+- Explore dimensionality reduction prior to sample clustering
+  - This is only really needed when the matrix gets very large for performance reasons
+  - It shouldn't improve the accuracy or robustness of the clustering algorithm

 ### PCA-Based N-Clusters Selection